scoutred/blog/content/post/2017/permit-search.md

 - The number of housing units approved each week / month and where.
 - The total in permit fees being collected.

- If you're interested in some of the aggregate data for analysis or you have any feedback shoot me an email: [alex@scoutred.com](mailto:alex@scoutred.com).
+ If you're interested in some of the aggregate data for analysis or you have any feedback, shoot me an email: [alex@scoutred.com](mailto:alex@scoutred.com).